Marangona Lugana

 Turbiana · Lake Garda · approx. €21

 Marangona’s principal wine.
 Two harvest dates, old vines, concrete ageing.
 Deep straw gold.
-Chamomile, marzipan, yellow apple, hazelnut, wet stone.
+Camomile, marzipan, yellow apple, hazelnut, wet stone.
 Taut and saline on the palate, with white peach, pear and fennel.
-Bitter almond foundation and vibrant acidity.
-Iodine-laced finish that resonates for minutes.
+A bitter almond foundation and lively acidity.
+An iodine-tinged finish that lingers for minutes.
 94 Points Decanter, 93 Points Wine Enthusiast.
 Ageing potential: 10+ years.
 Only 500–600 cases per year.

 Chiaretto Riviera del Garda Classico DOC 2025